nm67037/Nevan_Aubrey_4235_AI_Project/Project_Completion/README.md

 * **Receiving Data:** Runs a background thread to listen for incoming RPM data strings (e.g., `"RPM:4500"`) and updates the on-screen text view in real-time via a Handler.

 ### `activity_main.xml` (Layout)
-> //Nevan comment: This is the xml file of the cp3 code.
-The purpose of this code is to set up the buttons and RPM display visuals

 This XML file defines the user interface layout.
 It arranges the buttons ("Scan", "Start", "Stop", "Faster", "Slower", "Toggle Direction") and the RPM display text view in a simple vertical list (`LinearLayout`) for easy interaction.
 It dynamically shows/hides the "Target RPM" input field depending on whether the user is in Auto or Manual mode.